Implantica’s Solution to Acid Reflux, RefluxStop™

 Therefore, it’s logical that when performing a literature review one cannot find any proof that drug therapy reduces this cancer risk4.
 With up to 75 million people suffering from Barrett’s esophagus5 and an annual cancer risk of between 0.1-0.5% per year8, this treatment field is in urgent need of a well-working surgical treatment which does not exist today.

-The current surgical treatments of acid reflux are all plagued with complications, such as swallowing problems and the inability to burp and vomit, because they all compress the food passageway.
-RefluxStop™ does not compress the food passageway thereby reducing complications, as supported by the clinical investigation.
+The current standard of care surgical treatments of acid reflux often lead to complications, such as swallowing problems, because they encircle the food passageway.
+RefluxStop™ has a unique mechanism of action and does not affect the food passageway thereby reducing complications, as supported by the clinical investigation.

 - 5Semin Gastrointest Dis.
 2003 Jul;14(3):128-35, Barrett’s esophagus and risk of esophageal adenocarcinoma, Cossentino MJ1, Wong RK